Yordan Alvarez Preview, Player Props: Astros vs. Yankees

-The Houston Astros, including Yordan Alvarez and his .641 slugging percentage over his past 10 games, take on starting pitcher Luis Severino and the New York Yankees at Minute Maid Park, Saturday at 7:10 PM ET.
+Yordan Alvarez and his .510 on-base percentage over his past 10 games (111 points higher than his season-long percentage), will be in action for the Houston Astros versus the New York Yankees and Michael King on September 3 at 7:10 PM ET.

-In his previous game he had a hitless showing (0-for-1) against the Yankees.
+He had a one-hit performance in his previous game (1-for-3) against the Yankees.

 Yordan Alvarez Game Info & Props vs. the Yankees